nypl-spacetime/maps-by-decade/README.md

 Maps by Decade is now running on [localhost:3223](http://localhost:3223/)!

-By running `start-no-local-data`, Maps by Decade will load its data from S3.
+By running `start-no-local-data`, Maps by Decade will load its data from Amazon CloudFront.

 It's also possible to serve Maps by Decade's data files locally.
 To do this, run: